Subash-A-A/Subash-A-A/README.md

 - 👋 Hi, I’m Subash
 - 👀 I’m interested in Web development, Game development🎮
 - 🌱 I’m currently doing a bachelor's degree in IT.
-- 💞️ I’m looking to collaborate on Web development projects.
+- 💞️ I’m looking to collaborate on Web dev and Game dev projects.
 - 📫 Contact me:
 -    my email: it.subashaa@gmail.com